Dargah e Ghaffaria

 A Dargah (Persian: درگاہ) is a Sufi shrine built over the grave of a revered religious figure, often a Sufi saint.
 Local Muslims visit the shrine known as ziyarat.
 Dargahs are often associated with Sufi meeting rooms and hostels, known as khanqah.
 They often include a mosque, meeting rooms, schools (madrassas), residences for a teacher or caretaker, hospitals, and other buildings for community purposes.
 The term is derived from a Persian word which can mean, among other uses, "portal" or "threshold".
 Many Muslims believe that dargahs are portals by which they can invoke the deceased saint's intercession and blessing (see Tawassul).

 Dargah-e-Ghaffaria Quadiria

-The dargah of the Sufi Saint Syed Abdul Gaffar Sha lies in Kamalapuram, Kadapa district in Andhra Pradesh state, India.
+The dargah of the Sufi Saint Abdul Gaffar Sha lies in Kamalapuram, Kadapa district in Andhra Pradesh state, India.

-This shrine is also called Badi darga or pedda darga by the locals.

-The dargah encompasses the mausoleum of Sufi saints:
+The dargah encompasses the mausoleum of the Sufi Saint Ghaffar Shah Khadri and his Khalifa Dastagir and his Children: